Maschine2501/NR1-UI-Remote/README.md

 # NR1-UI-Remote:
 This Code is a Remote-Control for Volumio (and NR1-UI).
-It is functional without NR1-UI, you justt need to enable the [Album-Cover Tool](https://github.com/Maschine2501/Album-Art-Tool/tree/main) (link will follow soon.
+It is functional without NR1-UI, you justt need to enable the [Album-Cover Tool](https://github.com/Maschine2501/Album-Art-Tool/tree/main).
 If you use NR1-UI -> Album-Cover tool is implemented in Setup, you only need to activate it.

 This is based on latest [Raspberry Pi OS (32-bit) Lite](https://downloads.raspberrypi.org/raspios_lite_armhf_latest)